 The Formula 1 is the highest class in single seater car racing.
-The word formula comes from a set of rules which all participants’ cars must conform.
-A Formula 1 season consists out of a series of races worldwide, in 2019 there where in total 21 races of which 11 where located in Europe.
-The races are taking place at circuits specially made for this purpose but also on some public roads.
-Fly Aeolus made a compilation of 5 European Formula 1 circuits that are selected for 2020, from the historical Silverstone circuit to the new Zandvoort circuit.
+The word formula comes from a set of rules which all participants’ cars must adhere too.
+A Formula 1 season consists out of a series of races worldwide, in 2019 there were in total 21 races of which 11 where located in Europe.
+The races are taking place at circuits specially made for this purpose.
+Though also on some public roads.

 5. The Zandvoort circuit

 To start our Top 5 of Formula 1 circuits, we decided to start with the Zandvoort circuit.
 Known as the “Circuit Park Zandvoort”, it is a motorsport racetrack located in the dunes north of Zandvoort, in the Netherlands.
 The the first race in Zandvoort was held on the 3rd of June 1939.
 However, the permanent racetrack was only constructed after the war by using old connecting roads.
 These had been constructed by the Germans during the occupation of the Netherlands.
 From 1958 to 1985, the circuit has been used every F1 season.
 Since then the circuit was never used again for a Formula 1 Grand Prix.
 But guess what?
 The Formula 1 announced the return to Zandvoort in 2020!

 The racetrack is well known for its high speeds.
 It has a length of 4,3 km and its Tarzan corner, just after the finish/start line is a thrill to see.
 This corner offers amazing overtaking opportunities.
 If you are lucky enough to visit the race, try to get a seat in front of this corner to enjoy the best parts of the race.